moralesja560/SAP_Label_Print/readme.md

 The station PLC sends a string over a serial connection.
 The string contains the SAP order, the type and capacity of the container.
 The software receives the string, pre-process it to ensure validity and completeness and then performs the necessary clicks to print the label.

 Features:
--It can detect the screen and act accordingly if an employee left Membrain in another screen (i.e he was cancelling an HU, or left an error message open)
+- It can detect the screen and act accordingly if an employee left Membrain in another screen (i.e he was cancelling an HU, or left an error message open)
--Serial data pre processing to find corrupted or incomplete data and use previously stored data.
+- Serial data pre processing to find corrupted or incomplete data and use previously stored data.
--console prints are optimized to identify the program sequence -Tesseract can read the error message and decide to send a notification or to print a second time if the error allows it (i.e if the error is caused by internet outage, etc)
+- Console prints are optimized to identify the program sequence
+- Tesseract can read the error message and decide to send a notification or to print a second time if the error allows it (i.e if the error is caused by internet outage, etc)
--Telegram notifications serve as the point of contact with supervisors and management.
+- Telegram notifications serve as the point of contact with supervisors and management.
   -When something goes wrong or some data is changed (Container capacity suddenly changed), Telegram sends a message to the specified group.

 ### File Descriptions: